What is Federal Verification?

 What documents need to be submitted to complete verification?

-Students must log into the University Information System (UIS) for a complete list of all required documents.
-Required forms may be downloaded via UIS.
-The most commonly requested document needed for verification is a signed copy of the student and/or parent’s IRS Tax Return Transcript or a signed copy of the Tax Return filed with the IRS.
+Students must log into their University Information System (UIS) Experience account for a complete list of all required documents.
+Required forms may be downloaded via the UIS Experience account.

 Verification Documents may be uploaded here.